Damp and Condensation Mould

 Above: The condensation needs to be removed/reduced daily in order to reduce the possibility of Mould forming.

-This can happen in any home and is not purely a Social Housing issue.
+This can happen in any home and is not purely a social housing issue.

 Other conditions that increase the risk of condensation